 The graph above, shows that Germany has a slight problem with drunk driving.
 If you were to be injured by a German drunk driver, you should be able to claim car accident compensation.
 In fact, any time you are involved in a car accident abroad, as long as another driver was at fault, you should be able to make a claim.

 Accident Claims UK is experienced in helping our clients make European road accident claims.
-We are sure that we can do the same for you.
-Speak to one of our team on the number at the end of the page to proceed with a claim today.
-You can also check our general guide to RTA claims, here:
+We are sure that we can do the same for your car accident in Germany.
+Speak to one of our team on the number at the end of the page to proceed with a claim for a road traffic accident in Germany today.

 Can I Make My Claim With A Solicitor Based In Britain?